High precision heavy-boson-jet substructure with energy correlators: Higher-point correlations and re-factorisation in the Sudakov region

 The Sudakov feature in the EEC cross section can be described by considering the factorisation of the production of two identified hadrons inside the $Z$ jet, as given in \eq{Hee_h12}, valid in the limit $1-\bar{z}_{12} \ll 1$.
 Following the steps detailed in \app{fact}, the di-hadron factorisation theorem is

+where $\Omega_{d-2}$ and $r_\eps$ are given in \eq{reps}.
 Here $\cH_f^{(0)}$ is the leading-power hard function for the dijet process $\ee \to f\bar f$, evaluated at the hard scale $M_Z$.
 The second line involves standard transverse-momentum-dependent (TMD) fragmentation functions, whose operator definitions are given by

 where

 are the energy fractions of the hadrons, defined using their momenta in \eq{p_h12}.
 The SCET collinear quark gauge-invariant building block appearing in \eq{frag_func} is defined as

 Here Wilson line $W_n$ enforces gauge invariance of the collinear field and is defined via an auxiliary light-like vector $\bn$, satisfying $\bn \cdot n = 2$ .
 The step functions $\Theta(\omega_a)$ and $\Theta(\omega_b)$ in \eq{frag_func} therefore ensure that the hadrons are produced from quark and anti-quark fields, respectively.